hotwax/oms-documentation/everything/guidelines/feature-request.md

-# Feature Request by Client
+# Managing client feature requests in Jira

 **Significance:** The feature request process in HotWax Commerce is crucial for incorporating client feedback and continuously improving the platform.
 By allowing clients to suggest new features or enhancements, HotWax Commerce ensures that the platform evolves according to user needs and industry trends.